-2. Audits and Audit Preparation: Preparation for annual financial audits in compliance with OMB Circulars A-87 and A-133, and others as appropriate.
+- 2. Audits and Audit Preparation: Preparation for annual financial audits in compliance with OMB Circulars A-87 and A-133, and others as appropriate. - Work Product: Annual Financial Audit for each fiscal year meeting the requirements of OMB Circulars A-97 and A-133 as required and submitted through the federal clearinghouse.